MSUSAzureAccelerators/Intelligent-Supply-Chain-Management/README.md

 ## Deploy the Solution Accelerator to Azure

-Follow this [link](Deploy.md) to deploy the Azure Resources to your Azure subscription.
+Go to the [Deployment Guide](Deploy.md) to deploy the Azure Resources to your Azure subscription.

 ------